 Gamble Sands Golf Course

 Gamble Sands incorporates links-style fine fescue grass.
 Hard fairways allow shots to run along the ground making additional shot opportunities and sometimes difficult locations.
 Hire a caddie as shot target lines and distances are important especially for the first-timer.
 There is no cart GPS.
 The hardy fescue allows carts anywhere except the greens.
-There are no teeing grounds.
+They do not build teeing areas.
 Tee markers can be anywhere in the closely mown fescue providing enormous flexibility to set up the course.

 The architects favorite hole is reportedly No. 2 stretching only 301 yards from the back tees and 261 yards from the middle tees.
 A low drive just left of the fairway bunker is likely to end up on the green or in a large green-side bunker.
 The approach shot at the long Par4 Hole #5 is illustrative of a common risk/reward dilemma – how much of a fairway bunker or barranca to cut off.

-All sand is natural and little dirt was moved.
-Bunker are enormous and lined with tall wispy fescue.
+All sand is natural.
+They moved minimal earth.
+Bunkers are enormous and lined with tall wispy fescue.
 All bunkers are waste bunkers, the primary defense of the course.
-The ideal tee shot direction may be different from expected.
+The ideal tee shot direction may differ from expected.
 “When you get to Hole #6, hit it thirty yards right”, said Booby “Z”.
 Sure enough, our tee shot caromed off the slope and finished fifteen feet from the hole.
 The center of the green is not always a precursor to a two-putt as the obvious undulations but otherwise subtle breaks can befuddle the best putter.
 Large greens allow a variety of pin positions.
 Two fairways bisected by a large nasty waste bunker provide different choices on the Par4 Hole #14.

 Gamble Sands is great links golf.
 Hard and fast fescue fairways with multiple target lines depending on golfer skill, large waste bunkers key target areas, undulating greens with multiple approach options, wide open holes exposed to the elements, and tall wispy grass/bushes off-the-path combine for a true links experience and a top-rated course.
 Coupled with a rich yet minimalist approach, tour-level caddies, comfortable yet not opulent on-site accommodations, a simple but well-appointed clubhouse, and stunning expansive views; it’s a terrific golfers destination experience.